 In You Are a Badass at Making Money, bestselling author Jess Sincero helps you overcome the fears and stumbling blocks that have kept financial success beyond your reach.
 Using her token mix of sass and practicality, she combines hilarious personal essays with bite-size concepts to help you unlock your natural earning potential.

 The Total Money Makeover: A Proven Plan for Financial Fitness

-Instead of promising quick fixes, Ramsey offers a bold, no-nonsense approach to money matters.
-His book provides not only the how-to, but also real hope for getting out of debt and achieving total financial health.
+Instead of promising quick fixes, Dave Ramsey offers a bold, no-nonsense approach to money matters.
+His book provides not only the how-to, but also real hope for getting out of debt and achieving total financial freedom.

 Rich Dad, Poor Dad